Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Display message only when "Ability Enabled" is enabled.
 			"Ability Message"			"0"

-			// The amount of pimp slaps the Super Tank can give to survivors.
-			// --
-			// Minimum: 1
-			// Maximum: 9999999999
-			"Pimp Amount"				"5"

 			// The Super Tank has this many chances out of 100.0% to trigger the ability.
 			// --
 			// Minimum: 0.0 (No chance)